Travel advice in conjunction with the Government's Travel Aware campaign

 - Make sure you have a valid travel insurance policy, even if you’re only planning a short trip.
 You never know what may happen.

 - Check if you need vaccinations for your trip by visiting a travel health clinic or your GP at least six weeks before you travel.
-You can find out more on www.fitfortravel.nhs.uk.
+Find out more

 - Read up on your destination, including weather conditions, the local laws and customs. check our travel advice for the country you are visiting.